-In order to increase the visibility of energy (temperature, pressure, water use, etc.) use in the production industry, it is the process of collecting and analyzing data instantly from certain points of the hierarchy (plant, work center, equipment, machine, etc.) and then periodically reporting it at the level of production event, tariff, and shift.
+SAP MII can be used to increase the visibility of energy and resource use in the production industry including temperature, pressure, water use, and more.
+This functionality can be used to collect and analyze data instantly from different points in the production data object hierarchy (plant, work center, equipment, machine, etc.).
+Subsequently, captured data can be periodically reported at the level of production event, tariff, and shift.el of production event, tariff, and shift.

 - Unnecessary consumption of resources is prevented.

 - Data capture to optimization of energy use.

 - Access to real-time and historical data.

 - Shortening of the reporting process.

 - A user-friendly interface.